Cole's strikeouts, spin rate down, Royals rally past Yanks - WTMJ

 TRAINER’S ROOM

-Royals: After missing the first 45 games with a right oblique injury and returning to play 10, SS Mondesi went on the 10-day IL on Monday for the third time, now for a strained left oblique.
-“I’m not going to deny that our team has looked different every time he’s been on the field.
-It’s a fact, and anybody who’s followed our team closely would attest to that,” Royals manager Mike Matheny said.
+Royals: After missing the first 45 games with a right oblique injury and returning to play 10, SS Adalberto Mondesi went on the 10-day IL on Monday for the third time, now for a strained left oblique. .

 Yankees: RHP Darren O’Day (strained right rotator cuff) and LHP Justin Wilson (strained right hamstring) each pitched a scoreless inning as they started injury rehabilitation assignments with Triple-A Scranton/Wilkes-Barre.